vidaud/seta/seta-doc/docs/general/how-runs.md

 The term **'Taxonomy'** refers to the science of categorizing things.
 It is currently a common phrase for any system of hierarchical classification or categorization.
 Thus, a Taxonomy is a controlled vocabulary in which all terms have parent/child or broader/narrower relationships to other terms and belong to a single hierarchical structure.
 The structure is also referred to as a 'tree'.
 Non-preferred terms/synonyms may or may not be included in a Taxonomy.
 Taxonomy has recently gained popularity as a term for any type of controlled vocabulary, whether a term list, authority file, thesaurus, or any hybrid combination. [^2]

-To facilitate uniform, precise, and rapid indexing and retrieval of the content of digital assets, taxonomies are utilised in the descriptive metadata fields.
+To facilitate uniform, precise, and rapid indexing and retrieval of the content of digital assets, Taxonomies are utilised in the descriptive metadata fields.
 Non-text digital files typically require some type of descriptive tagging in order to be retrieved in subject searches, whereas text documents can be automatically indexed or auto-classified based on search queries matching words within the texts.
 Uncontrolled keyword tagging frequently produces retrieval results that are inconsistent, inadequate, overly general, and biased.
-Implementing taxonomies in the fields of descriptive metadata is the answer for indexing.[^2].
+Implementing Taxonomies in the fields of descriptive metadata is the answer for indexing.[^2].

-Consistent, precise, and quick indexing and retrieval of content are made possible by taxonomies.
-Vocabulary design must be connected with the metadata approach because taxonomies offer a variety of metadata fields.
+Consistent, precise, and quick indexing and retrieval of content are made possible by Taxonomies.
+Vocabulary design must be connected with the metadata approach because Taxonomies offer a variety of metadata fields.

 ##### Taxonomy provides: